 Eagle-eyed readers may have spotted something pretty interesting about smartphones: you can either get an iPhone, or you can get - wait for it - an Android.

-And when you're buying a new mobile phone, picking between iPhone and Android is one of the biggest cellular decisions.
+You once could also buy a Windows phone (until Microsoft turned its attention elsewhere) - and sure, there are still Blackberry phones on the market.
+But these days, when you're buying a new mobile phone, picking between iPhone and Android is the big cellular decision.
 So what's the difference - and which one should you choose?

 - They look cool

 - Great security - Apple provides lots of updates to safeguard your privacy and security

 - Seamless integration with all Apple products - from Mac computers and iPads to Apple Watch and Apple TV

 - Easy-to-use interface and excellent hardware - iPhones are robust and extremely reliable

 - iPhones retain their value - important when it comes to recycling your old phone

 - Older iPhones receive software updates - Apple is very efficient at supporting older models